-Here are more stories from the students I serve at the Evangelical Lutheran School of Hope in Ramallah Palestine.
-This is a continuation of my last post "A School of Hope", and will be a three part series.
+Here are more stories from the students I serve at the Evangelical Lutheran School of Hope in Ramallah, Palestine.
+This is a continuation of my last post "A School of Hope", and will be the final post from my time in Palestine.
+Throughout the year it has become increasingly important to leave space for these students voices.
+To listen.
+Their stories are a testimony of the larger Palestinian story, and will carry with me as I return to the United States.

 “My name is Tala I am sixteen years old and I go to the Lutheran school of Hope, where I am in grade 11.
 I am the oldest child in my family, which not very big- I have three brothers and I haven’t any sisters.